 - Use the plant tag as a location marker.

 - Thoroughly water and apply a light mulch layer on top of the soil (1-2 inches) to conserve water and reduce weeds.

 How to Grow

-- Cut off central head along with 6" of stem so broccoli plants will produce smaller heads, which you can also harvest.
-Eat the heads raw or cooked.
+- Cut off central head along with 6 inches of stem so broccoli plants will produce smaller heads, which can also then be harvested.